-Afterwards drive to Yabesa village and hike to through ricefields and up to Khamsum Yueley Namgyal Chorten, built by her majesty the queen Ashi Tshering Yangdon Wangchuk.
+Afterward, drive to Yabesa village and hike through ricefields and up to Khamsum Yueley Namgyal Chorten, built by her majesty the queen Ashi Tshering Yangdon Wangchuk.
 Perched high on a hill on the bank of the river, the Chorten houses paintings belonging to Nyingmapa Traditions.

 DAY 05: PUNAKHA – TRONGSA

 Morning drive towards Trongsa.
-Enroute visit beautiful Chendebji Chorten.
+En route to visit beautiful Chendebji Chorten.
 The Chorten was erected in the 18th century.
 The imposing Trongsa Dzong can be viewed across a deep canyon to signal your approach to the town around a curving road.
 Trongsa is the ancestral home of Bhutan’s ruling dynasty.
 Overnight at your hotel in Trongsa.

 DAY 06: TRONGSA- PHOBJIKHA